LudWittg/hoverboard-2024/public/data/faq.md

 ### Are you giving away any gadgets/awards?

 Yes, we have some swags for all the participants + some giveaways to give as a raffle 🎁.
-All the details at the opening ceremony.
+All the details will be shared during the opening ceremony.

 ### Are the sessions recorded?